-Addresses represent any place with a structured address (usually a housenumber, street, or both) assigned by some sort of governing body.
+Addresses represent any place with a physical address (housenumber + street) assigned by a governing body.

 A venue represents any place with a name, either official or unofficial.
-Venues include all points of interest such as restaurants, stores, buildings, and natural landmarks.
+Venues include all points of interest such as restaurants, stores, buildings, transit stops and natural landmarks.

 Streets include any named public or private areas used for travel.
-This includes highways and roads for automobile, bicycle, or pedestrian traffic.
+This includes highways & roads for vehicles plus some named pathways for bicycle or pedestrian traffic.

 An intersection is any place where two or more